 For more information on coronavirus and policing, head to the TVP dedicated webpage.
 In addition, you can tell the police about a possible breach of coronavirus measures online where you can also find out about the new police powers.

 Office of the Police and Crime Commissioner (OPCC)

-The Office of the Police and Crime Commissioner (OPCC) is currently operating during normal working hours (9am to 5pm, Monday to Friday).
+The Office of the Police and Crime Commissioner (OPCC) is currently operating remotely during normal working hours (9am to 5pm, Monday to Friday).

 Please use the following contact details to get in touch with us:

 - If you have a general enquiry for the Police and Crime Commissioner, email email@example.com.
 (Please note, our general contact phone line is only being answered between 10am and 2pm due to staff working remotely.)